Meltable Season is coming! Get the full meltable products list.

 Step 3: Gather Stakeholder and Customer Insights

 How do you stack up against your main competitors?
 Analyze their branding, website experience, pricing, and social media engagement.
-This isn’t about copying them; it’s about understanding the landscape.
-If Amazon is a core channel, include a deep dive on listings, ads, and account health (our Amazon services cover this end‑to‑end).
+This isn't about copying them; it's about understanding where you sit in the market.
+If Amazon is a core channel, include a deep dive on listings, ads, and account health (see Amazon services for what a comprehensive marketplace audit covers).

 A customer might see your Instagram ad, visit your website, and get an email from you all in one day.
 Your brand's message and feel should be seamless across every one of these touchpoints.
 It takes an average of 5 to 7 impressions for someone to remember a brand, and consistency is what makes those impressions count.